 Now you have a shortcut that can be used for quick access…

-To assign a hotkey, right-click on the shortcut in the Start Menu and choose Properties to assign a hotkey (I use Ctrl+Alt+D since it’s easy to remember).
+To assign a hotkey, we’re going to assume that you’ve pinned the shortcut to the Start Menu.
+Go ahead and right-click on the shortcut in the Start Menu and choose Properties to assign a hotkey (I use Ctrl+Alt+D since it’s easy to remember).

 Now you can access the desktop icons through a shortcut icon or shortcut key.

 Supporting Files (If Needed)

 If you get an error when you try to run this application, you probably need to have the Microsoft C++ runtime installed, which you can get get from the following link: